gustaslaoq/MobileMacro/README.md

 ## ⚡ Features

-*   **Smart Hybrid Detection:** The script detects when you are in the normal world or in The Limbo, automatically adjusting the reading method to ensure no rare biome (like Glitched or Cyberspace) goes unnoticed.
+*   **Hybrid Detection:** The script detects when you are in the normal world or in The Limbo, automatically adjusting the reading method to ensure no rare biome (like Glitched or Dreamspace) goes unnoticed.
 *   **In-Game Notifications:** Clean, stacked interface that shows multiple alerts simultaneously without blocking your gameplay.
 *   **Discord Alerts:** Receive detailed information, images, and private server links immediately after something important happens.
-*   **Built-in Anti-AFK:** Optional feature to prevent you from being kicked from the server for inactivity.
+*   **Built-in Anti-AFK:** Optional feature to prevent you from being kicked from the server for inactivity (in mobile you may still need an autoclicker).
-*   **Multi-Webhook Support:** Send alerts to multiple Discord channels at the same time.
+*   **Multi-Webhook Support:** Send embeds to multiple Discord channels at the same time.

 ---

-## 📋 Quick Script Loader
+## 📋 Script

 Copy the code below, fill in the fields, and paste it directly into your executor.